-During the year there were no meetings of a special purpose Board sub-Committee.
+During the year there was one meeting of a special purpose Board sub-Committee.

 BOARD STRATEGY DAYS

 During the year there were two sessions of the Board (held over three and a half days) to review, discuss and plan the Company's strategy for the period from 2010-2013 and beyond.